rescenic/system-bootstrap/README.md

 ## Installation:

-On an Arch based distribution as root, run the following:
+In an Arch live image, run the following:
 ```
-sh arch-installer.sh
+sudo ./install-arch.sh
 ```

 That's it.